openstack/monasca-tempest-plugin/docker/README.rst

 How to start
 ~~~~~~~~~~~~

+To run, this container needs to connect to a working Keystone and Monasca API.

 When using running Monasca in Docker you can connect this image to the network
 where Monasca is accessible and run all tests.
 Find network on machine with Monasca with ``docker network ls``.